Mexico to tighten security at 68 border crossings

 The plan is part of Mexico's recent agreement with the United States to limit the flow of migrants from its southern border.

-Ebrard also called on the United Nations and the international community to help Mexico with immigration control and in the fight against human trafficking.
+Ebrard also called on the United Nations and the international community to help Mexico with immigration control and the fight against human trafficking.